dredington21/2D-Game/README.md

-This respository represents a side project I have been working on to create a 2D game in Java, it currently only features the framework for the game as well as movement features
+This respository represents a side project I have been working on to create a 2D game in Java.

+It currently only features the framework for the game as well as movement features